drex33/azure-docs.ko-kr/articles/expressroute/expressroute-howto-add-ipv6-portal.md

     ```azurepowershell-interactive
     $gw = Get-AzVirtualNetworkGateway -Name "GatewayName" -ResourceGroupName "ExpressRouteResourceGroup"
     Set-AzVirtualNetworkGateway -VirtualNetworkGateway $gw

+>[!NOTE]
+> If you have an existing gateway that is not zone-redundant (meaning it is Standard, High Performance, or Ultra Performance SKU), you will need to delete and [recreate the gateway](expressroute-howto-add-gateway-portal-resource-manager.md#create-the-virtual-network-gateway) using any SKU and a Standard, Static public IP address.

 ## Create a connection to a new virtual network